rudranshyt/melody-matcher/README.md

 ## Read All About It

-Melody Matcher is an innovative application designed to curate personalized playlists tailored to your musical preferences.
+Melody Matcher is an innovative application designed to curate specialised playlists tailored to your musical moods.
 With its intuitive user interface, creating a record is a breeze.
-Simply input your favorite artists, genres, or mood, and Melody Matcher will do the rest.
+Simply input your criteria, and Melody Matcher will do the rest.
 No more endless scrolling through generic playlists – receive a handpicked selection of tunes directly to your email inbox.

 ### More Information